lanky/python-rhnapi/README.rst

 #.
 Make sure it is on your PYTHONPATH.
    This can be accomplished in one of 2 ways:

-   i. put the contained ``rhnapi`` directory in /usr/lib/python<VERSION>/site-packages.
+   i.
+Build the module into am RPM package (see *Building RPMS* above) and install that, which should put everything into the right place for you.

-   ii.
-Build the module into am rpm (see *Building RPMS*) and install that, which will do the above step for you.
+   ii. put the contained *rhnapi* directory in /usr/lib/python<VERSION>/site-packages.

-   ii. put it in another directory (e.g. /usr/local/lib/python/site-packages) and add that to your search path in your scripts, like this:
+   iii. put it in another directory (e.g. /usr/local/lib/python/site-packages) and add that to your search path in your scripts, like this:

 ::

   #!/usr/bin/env/python
   import sys
   sys.path.append('/usr/local/lib/python/site-packages')